dnbrakk/comfy/README.md

 ### License

-Comfy is released under the GNU General Public License v2.0 only.
+Comfy is licensed under the GNU General Public License v2.0 only.

+### Supporting Development

+If you think Comfy is rather cool and would like to support its development, please consider [leaving a donation](https://wolfish.neocities.org/posts/updates/donate/). :^) Thank you.